 References: CISA Alert (AA21-356A) – Mitigating Log4Shell and Other Log4j-Related Vulnerabilities

 Here are some Log4Shell security advisories from various IAM vendors

 Okta: Click here for more information.

 ForgeRock: Click here for more information.

 Oracle: Click here for more information.

 Want support with patching Log4Shell for your applications?

 Contact us right now by clicking here, Sennovate’s Security Experts will explain everything on call in detail.

 You can also write a mail to us at [email protected] or call us on +1 (925) 918-6618.

-Sennovate delivers custom identity and access management solutions to businesses around the world.
+Sennovate delivers custom identity and access management solutions and SOC solutions to businesses around the world.
 With global partners and a library of 1000+ integrations, we implement world-class cybersecurity solutions that save your company time and money.
 We offer a seamless experience with integration across all cloud applications, and a single price for product, implementation, and support.
 Have questions?
 The consultation is always free.
 Email [email protected] or call us at: +1 (925) 918-6618